 vitality.
 A lively or energetic quality; the power or ability of something to continue to live, be successful.2

 But finding someone who is heeding these gentle appeals from the body is surprisingly rare.
 Most of us are not listening all that carefully, and more often than not, we miss these subtle messages altogether.
 Instead, we typically wait until our bodies are in crisis, and only then do we think about slowing down (usually quite reluctantly).

-A More Balanced Approach
+A Balanced Approach to Increasing Energy

 Energy, Vitality, and Ayurveda